Leo11235/Steady-Unsteady-Flight-Model/README.md

-# Steady-Unsteady-Flight-Model
-McGill Rocket Team Steady-Unsteady Flight Model

-# Rocket Team Hybrid Engine Model
+# McGill Rocket Team Steady-Unsteady-Flight-Model

 This repository contains the computational models (Steady-State and Unsteady) for the nitrous oxide/paraffin wax hybrid rocket engine.